Engee documentation

 Software processing of simulation results in Engee

-In this article we will tell you how to save simulation results using the simout variable.
-Let’s consider working with the variable on the basis of a simple example - output of a sinusoid using the block Sine Wave.
+In this article, we will explain how to save simulation results using the 'simout` variable.
+Consider working with a variable based on a simple example — the output of a sine wave using a block Sine Wave.

-By default, the simout variable is not created after the model simulation is completed.
-To make it appear, tick the checkbox Save simulation results to workspace in the settings window debug article icon 1:
+By default, the simout variable is not created after the simulation of the model is completed.
+To make it appear, tick the box Save simulation results to workspace in settings window debug article icon 1:

-Create a model using the blocks Sine Wave and Terminator.
-To do this, place them on the workspace, connect them with a signal line and enable signal recording using the context menu of the signal line. (see in Recording signals in Engee).
+Create a model using blocks Sine Wave and Terminator.
+To do this, place them on the workspace, connect them with a signal line and enable signal recording using the signal line context menu. (see Recording signals in Engee).

 simout 1

-In this example all parameters (solver and block parameters Sine Wave) remain by default.
-The graph of the sinusoidal signal simulation will be displayed in graph window.
+In this example, all the parameters (solver and block parameters Sine Wave) — remain By default.
+The sinusoidal signal simulation graph will be displayed in the window signal visualizations graphs icon 1.

-Enable recording of signal logging 1 signals when connecting blocks on the pins for which information is required.
+Enable signal recording signal logging 1 when connecting blocks on those pins for which you want to get information.

 If the circuit is assembled correctly, the simulation result will be displayed on the graph.
-After the simulation is finished, the variable simout will be automatically created in the Engee workspace.
+After the simulation ends, the simout variable will be automatically created in the Engee workspace.

-The simout variable forms DataFrame - a data structure represented as a table.
-Cells of this table are automatically filled with simulation results data.
+The 'simout` variable generates DataFrame – a data structure represented as a table.
+The cells of this table are automatically filled with data from the simulation results.
 For convenience, save the table in CSV format (named result.csv in the example).

-The simout variable can be accessed via the collect command.
-The command collects data from the simout variable and saves it to a new variable.
-To execute the command, create a variable (result in this example) and save the simulation results by entering the following code on the command line:
+The 'simout` variable can be accessed via the collect command.
+The command collects data from the 'simout` variable and saves it to a new variable.
+To execute the command, create a variable (in this example, result) and save the simulation results by entering the following code into the command line:

 result = collect(simout["newmodel_1/Sine Wave.1"])